-A good way to upset your regulator or 3rd party GDP auditor is to have a set of poor quality documents that you have copied and are not up to date with current guidance, contain errors, lack proper pagination, version control and are not in a language understood by the staff using them… or are not followed at all.
+A good way to upset your regulator or 3rd party GDP auditor is to have a set of poor quality documents you have copied that are not up to date with current guidance, contain errors, lack proper pagination, version control and are not in a language understood by the staff using them… or are not followed at all.

 If you are a pharmacy wholesaler with GDP SOPs that mention a warehouse (and you have three storage shelves) or a fork lift truck, you may find yourself in hot water.